CarterEVERYTHING-Codes/ClassVote/README.md

 # ClassVote

-ClassVote is a real-time, interactive web application where users can create or join voting sessions to collectively decide on sounds.
+ClassVote is a real-time, interactive web application where users can create or join voting sessions to collectively provide feedback, typically for presentations.
 Participants can cast "like" or "dislike" votes, and a live leaderboard tracks the scores.
-Session administrators have controls to manage the voting rounds and end sessions.
+Session administrators have controls to manage the feedback rounds, sound settings, results visibility, and end sessions.

 ## Tech Stack